Understanding the Differences and Their Business Impact

 Enterprise organizations may opt to use multiple processors and gateways to ensure maximum coverage in terms of payment volume, payment methods accepted, currencies, and global reach.
 For smaller merchants, a single integrated payment service is often the most reasonable choice.

-If you use Salesforce CRM, Chargent provides you with the best of both worlds: a flexible payment processing platform that works with more than 30 different payment gateways, and leverages advanced tokenization features to save on processing fees while ensuring data security and business continuity.
+If you use Salesforce CRM, Chargent provides you with the best of both worlds: a flexible Salesforce payment processing app that works with more than 30 different payment gateways, and leverages advanced tokenization features to save on processing fees while ensuring data security and business continuity.
 Payment process automation allows you to route payments to the optimal payment gateway based on customizable criteria, while multi-gateway tokenization enables you to use multiple gateways to meet your business needs.

 Wondering which payment processing platform or gateway is right for your business?
 Let’s chat.
 Reach out to our sales team today.